Sonnet 494

 Upon that lust limned lee kissed by the sun,

-Afloat in clover on a flowered lake,
+Afloat in clover by a flowered lake,

 What man could yet say no?
 Not ever one—

-As scented gold spilled out on mottled green
+Sun-sifted gold spilled out on mottled green

 To ever grace spiced seas of memory…

-Yet still she stays, sweet Siren of my heart.
+Yet still she stays…sweet Siren of my heart.

 © Loubert S Suddaby.
 All Rights Reserved.